tldr-pages/tldr/pages/common/git-mailinfo.md

 `git mailinfo -k {{message}}|{{patch}}`

-- Remove everything from the body before a scissors line (e.g. "-->* --") and retrieve the message|patch:
+- Remove everything from the body before a scissors line (e.g. "-->* --") and retrieve the message or patch:

 `git mailinfo --scissors {{message|patch}}`